artempohribnyi/case_study_cyclistic/Solution.md

 ## Analyze

-**Guidingquestions**

-● How should you organize your data to perform analysis on it?
-● Has your data been properly formatted?
-● What surprises did you discover in the data?
-● What trends or relationships did you find in the data?
-● How will the insights help answer your business questions?

-**Keytasks**

-1. Aggregate your data so it’s useful and accessible.
-2. Organize and format your data.
-3. Perform calculations.
-4. Identify trends and relationships.

-**Exploratory Data Analysis (EDA):**
-Visualize data using charts, graphs, and histograms.
-Calculate summary statistics (mean, median, etc.).
-Identify patterns, trends, and correlations in the data.

-**Hypothesis Testing (if applicable):**
-Formulate hypotheses related to the problem.
-Choose appropriate statistical tests.
-Analyze results and draw conclusions.

 Let's calculate some summary statistics, investigate interesting trends, and do aggregations.

 **Q: What is the mean, max, and min of ride_length?**